OV3RLORDS-MODS/Node-Manager/README.md

 - ✅ Checks Compatibility: Compares your system against the requirements for running a Project Zomboid server.
 - 🔄 Updates Info: A button lets you refresh the data in real-time.

+IMPORTANT NOTICE:

+Please be aware that the Node Manager mod is protected by copyright and may not be reuploaded or redistributed without explicit written permission from me.
+This includes any form of sharing, uploading to other sites, or including in mod packs.
+Unauthorised distribution will result in immediate action being taken to protect the intellectual property rights of Node Manager.